-Performance Criteria Syllabus You can: You will: Understand the Background to Automatic Enrolment Background and History of Automatic Enrolment 2.
-Understand the basic Know the background to Automatic Enrolment and why it was introduced requirements to be a Qualifying Workplace Scheme Vehicles that can be used to achieve Automatic Enrolment and the impact of the prescribed Quality Tests for 2.
-Overview of Auto Enrolment the occupational pension Criteria for Automatic Enrolment scheme structures Employer Staging Dates.
-The implementation process for Automatic Enrolment for:DC Schemes DB Schemes including CARE schemes Hybrid Schemes Cash Balance Schemes
+Syllabus You will: Background and History of Automatic Enrolment Know the background to Automatic Enrolment and why it was introduced Vehicles that can be used to achieve Automatic Enrolment Overview of Auto Enrolment Criteria for Automatic Enrolment Employer Staging Dates.
+The implementation process for Automatic Enrolment for: DC Schemes DB Schemes including CARE schemes Hybrid Schemes Cash Balance Schemes

 - 3. Understand the major criteria regarding Automatic Enrolment and Re-enrolment for employers - 4.
-Outline the main organisations who are involved in Automatic Enrolment and the role of the DWP and the Pensions Regulator with regard to monitoring the Automatic Enrolment process and the penalties that can be had for failing to follow the required process

-3. The process for Automatic Enrolment for employers and employees

-- Active membership - Members Opting Out of the Automatic Enrolment process - Qualifying and non qualifying Jobholders and Opting In to the Automatic Enrolment process - Existing members of qualifying schemes - Employer's postponement of Automatic Enrolment - Re-Enrolment
+Outline the main organisations who are involved in Automatic Enrolment and the role of the DWP and the Pensions Regulator with regard to monitoring the Automatic Enrolment process and the penalties that can be had for failing to follow the required process - 3.
+The process for Automatic Enrolment for employers and employees - Active membership - Members Opting Out of the Automatic Enrolment process - Qualifying and non qualifying Jobholders and Opting In to the Automatic Enrolment process - Existing members of qualifying schemes - Employer's postponement of Automatic Enrolment - Re-Enrolment